 According to Ben Kraines, a computer engineering student at RIT and leader of the Electric Vehicle Team, “Besides the “cool” factor of working on these types of vehicles, students are gaining tremendous hands-on experience in engineering and industrial design.
 As the electric vehicle industry grows, many employers are looking for the kinds of skills we are able to acquire while working on this project.
 Many students see this team as a critical resume builder.
 At the same time, we have limited budgets to continually refine and test our ideas so donations from companies like Curbell really have an impact.”

 Curbell Plastics, Inc. strategy of investing for the long term and focusing on customer needs has led the organization to grow from a small machine shop to one of the nation’s leading suppliers of plastic materials serving commercial and industrial customers since 1942.
 Curbell not only supplies plastic materials in nearly every form for thousands of commercial businesses, Fortune 500 companies, and government agencies but also provides innovative services, creative problem solving, and next-day delivery.
-Curbell Plastics has ISO 9001 certification for nine of their locations and corporate headquarters, ITAR and EAR compliance, and their Phoenix, Arizona location is AS9120 certified.
+Curbell Plastics has ISO 9001 certification for nine of their locations and corporate headquarters as well as ITAR and EAR compliance.
 A subsidiary of Curbell, Inc., Curbell Plastics is a privately held company with a 74-year history headquartered in Orchard Park, New York.